-- Identity badges and Sixth Form Lanyard MUST be worn and visible at all times whilst on the school site. - Jewellery must be subtle and consistent with smart professional business dress. - Belts are to be plain, regular width and designed to hold up trousers or skirts - not just a fashion accessory. - Students' hair should be well-kept, clean and moderate in style, length and treatment; bright dyed colouring, tram lines or other shaved shapes in the hair and 'bar codes' in eyebrows are not permitted - No clothing with obscene slogans or messages is permitted - No head garments (except those worn for parentally confirmed cultural, medical or religious reasons.) - All students must wear jackets in assembly, at formal events as well as to and from classrooms.
-Students may take jackets off in classrooms, the common rooms, study rooms and the canteens.
+- Identity badges and Sixth Form Lanyard MUST be worn and visible at all times whilst on the school site. - Jewellery must be subtle and consistent with smart professional business dress. - Belts are to be plain, regular width and designed to hold up trousers or skirts - not just a fashion accessory. - Students' hair should be well-kept, clean and moderate in style, length and treatment; bright dyed colouring, tram lines or other shaved shapes in the hair and 'bar codes' in eyebrows are not permitted - No clothing with obscene slogans or messages is permitted - No head garments (except those worn for parentally confirmed cultural, medical or religious reasons.)

-Jeans or chino style trousers Jersey jackets, trousers or skirts Corduroy or denim Polo shirts or T-shirts 'Hoodies' of any description even if worn as an outdoor coat Headgear (except for parentally confirmed religious or medical reasons and it must be of dark colours and matching the colour of the days attire) Trainers Combat trousers, shorts or cut-offs Strappy tops or vests Exposing bare midriff, cleavage or chest Sportswear / leisurewear, including velour and cotton jersey Strappy tops or vests Exposing bare midriff, cleavage or chest Sportswear / leisurewear, including velour and cotton jersey Logos Visible facial or body piercings (except ear rings) or tattoos Unnatural hair colourings or extreme hairstyles Open toe or strappy sandals (Health and Safety reasons)
+I aprice your figure The following are not permitted: Jeans or chino style trousers Jersey jackets, trousers or skirts Corduroy or denim Polo shirts or T-shirts 'Hoodies' of any description even if worn as an outdoor coat Headgear (except for parentally confirmed religious or medical reasons and it must be of dark colours and matching the colour of the days attire) Trainers Combat trousers, shorts or cut-offs Strappy tops or vests Exposing bare midriff, cleavage or chest Sportswear / leisurewear, including velour and cotton jersey Extremes of style, for example, mini skirts Logos Visible facial or body piercings (except ear rings) or tattoos - the colour of the days attire) Trainers Combat trousers, shorts or cut-offs Strappy tops or vests Exposing bare midriff, cleavage or chest Sportswear / leisurewear, including velour and cotton jersey Extremes of style, for example, mini skirts Logos Visible facial or body piercings (except ear rings) or tattoos Unnatural hair colourings or extreme hairstyles